Inzhenerka/docs.getdbt.tech/website/docs/guides/visual-editor-qs.md

 3. The **SQL code** area that displays the [SQL that compiles your model](#sql-code).
 4. The **Runs and previews** that displays [run data and previews data](#runs-and-previews) for individual operators.
 5. The **Commit history** display.
-6.
+6. The **Explorer** view of your model.
 7. The navigation tab that has icons for (from top to bottom):
     - Zoom in
     - Zoom out
     - Center the model to fit to screen
     - Auto-layout option for the individual operator tiles
 8. The **Run** command executes `dbt run` for the model.
-9. This button is initially, a **Committ** command for your integrated Git provider.
+9. This button is initially, a **Commit** command for your integrated Git provider.
 Changes to "Open pull request" once changes are committed.
 This will not appear until a change is made that would require a commit.

 ## Create a model

 This section will walk you through creating a model with operators using sample data from the [Jaffle Shop](https://github.com/dbt-labs/jaffle-shop) project.
+With this guide, you will create a basic model that transforms two datasets to build a view repeat customer purchases while you consider a loyalty program for your shop.

 The operators are the heart of your model.
 They determine what data will be transformed and how.
-Click the **"+""** icon to open the operator menu.
+Click the **+** icon to open the operator menu.

 <Lightbox src="/img/docs/dbt-cloud/visual-editor/operators.png" width="90%" title="The operators menu on the side of the Visual Editor canvas." />